Relfos/neo-debugger-tools/README.md

 3. The debugger IDE can also run or step through either the assembly code or the original source (if the `.neomap` file is present in same directory as the `.avm`)
 4. The debugger will also emulate the smart contracts' API that interacts with the Blockchain (like Storage, Transactions, Blocks)

+### Setup
+1. Get this code and open the solution in Visual Studio.
+2. Publish the NEO-debugger project.
+3. Replace the path of your old NEON compiler to the new compiler published in the debugger.
+4. When you compile a smart contract, it will accordingly use the debugger compiler and produce (next to the`.avm`) the map file which you need to step through the code.

 ### Current Features

 - Supports any NEO `.avm`, regardless of the language / compiler used